 Screen failures are defined as subjects who signed consent to take part in the study but were not randomized.
-A minimal set of screen failure information is required to ensure transparent reporting of screen failure subjects to meet the Consolidated Standards of Reporting Trials (CONSORT) publishing requirements and to respond to queries from regulatory authorities.
-Minimal information includes demography, screen failure details, eligibility criteria, and any SAE.
+A minimal set of screen failure information is required to ensure transparent reporting of screen failure subjects to meet the Consolidated Standards of Reporting Trials (CONSORT; Schulz, 2010) publishing requirements and to respond to queries from regulatory authorities.

 Rescreening is not permitted where the cause is not deemed to be temporary.
-Subjects who initially failed due to temporary non-medically significant issues (eg, screening occurs outside the planned window) are eligible for rescreening once the cause has resolved.
+Subjects who initially failed due to temporary non-medically significant issues (eg, screening occurs outside the planned window) are eligible for rescreening one the cause has resolved.